Jul 01, 2024

 If you prefer to travel in summer, hope is not lost for finding a good deal.
 Here are some suggestions for discovering budget summer stays.

-1. Explore the boroughs: Check out dynamic neighborhoods like Brooklyn or Queens.
+1. Venture beyond Manhattan: Check out dynamic neighborhoods like Brooklyn or Queens.
 They provide a more authentic local experience and accommodation costs are often lower than in Manhattan.

-Short-Term Rentals: A Wise Option, for Budget-Conscious Travellers
+Short-Term Rentals: A Wise Option, for Budget-Conscious Travelers

 Short-term rentals have gained popularity among budget travelers looking for a genuine NYC adventure.